-Subject: Code of Ethics and Conduct Policy No: 129 Original Issue: 7/15/09 Last Revised: 9/18/2024 Last Reviewed: 9/18/2024 Page 9 of 10
+Subject: Code of Ethics and Conduct Policy No: 129 Original Issue: 7/15/09 Last Revised: 10/20/21 Last Reviewed: 10/20/21 Page 10 of 10

-- 2. Upon notification of a potential violation of the Code, the CEO upon consultation with legal counsel will take all action necessary to investigate the alleged Code violation.
-If a violation has occurred by an employee, the CEO upon consultation with legal counsel, will take such disciplinary or preventive action as is deemed appropriate.
-If a violation has occurred by a Director, the violation shall be reported to the Board of Directors for such disciplinary or preventive action as is deemed appropriate. - 3.
-Retaliation against a person who reports, in good faith, an alleged Code violation will not be tolerated. - 4.
-If the potential violation of the Code concerns the conduct of the CEO, the notification shall be submitted to the President of the Board of Directors, who, upon consultation with outside legal counsel shall promptly investigate the concern and determine an appropriate response. - 5.
-The Cooperative, and any of its officers, Directors, or employees, will not discharge, demote, suspend, threaten, harass, or in any other manner discriminate against any employee in the terms and conditions of employment because the employee reported conduct which the employee reasonably believed constituted a violation as above described. - 6.
-Directors or employees making known false or malicious reports will subject the Director or employee to appropriate disciplinary action, which may include discharge, and other legal action, as appropriate.
-Nothing in this section shall be deemed to diminish the rights, privileges or remedies of Directors or employees under any federal or state law, or under any collective bargaining agreement.
+- 2. A Director or an employee, who reasonably believes that conduct has occurred, is occurring, or is likely to occur within or concerning the Cooperative that constitutes a violation, or a potential violation, of federal or state laws, fair business practice, and/or generally accepted accounting standards shall report that conduct to the CEO, who shall promptly investigate the concern and determine an appropriate response. - 3.
+If the potential violation of the Code concerns the conduct of the CEO, the notification shall be submitted to the President of the Board of Directors, who, upon consultation with legal counsel shall promptly investigate the concern and determine an appropriate response. - 4.
+The Cooperative, and any of its officers, Directors, or employees, will not discharge, demote, suspend, threaten, harass, or in any other manner discriminate against any employee in the terms and conditions of employment because the employee reported conduct which the employee reasonably believed constituted a violation as above described.
+However, making known false or malicious reports will subject the employee to appropriate disciplinary action, which may include discharge, and other legal action, as appropriate.
+Nothing in this section shall be deemed to diminish the rights, privileges or remedies of any employee under any federal or state law, or under any collective bargaining agreement. - P. All Directors and employees will receive training and annual review of this Policy.